murex/pmx/README.md

 make
 ```

-This will build `pmx` binary, a test program `testpmx` which could generate a core file,
+This will build `pmx` binary, a test binary `testpmx` which could generate a core file,
 and a shared library plugin customized type printer defined in `test/lib` diretory.

 To test: